The-OpenROAD-Project-Attic/pdn/doc/README.md

 1. The design is rectangular
 1. The input floorplan def file defines the size of the design, includes the placement of all macro blocks and IO pins
-1. The user must provide a function that will write out the VIAs that are required to connect the layers together.
-In order to get a DRC clean power grid, it is important that these VIA definitions are themselves DRC clean, and will cause no DRC violations when instantiated in the design.